English Toffee

 • 1 cup butter

-• Prepare a baking sheet by lining it with aluminum foil and spraying it with nonstick cooking spray.
+1. Prepare a baking sheet by lining it with non stick aluminum foil (or by spraying the foil with a neutral oil).

-• Combine the butter, sugar, water and corn syrup in a large heavy saucepan over medium heat.
+2. Combine the butter, sugar, water, corn syrup and salt in a large heavy saucepan over medium heat.
 Stir constantly to dissolve the sugar and melt the butter.
-Insert a candy thermometer and bring the candy to a boil, periodically brushing down the sides with a wet pastry brush to prevent crystallization.
+Insert a candy thermometer (or use a As an Amazon Associate I earn from qualifying purchases.Spatula Thermometer) and bring the candy to a boil.

-• Continue to cook the candy, stirring frequently, until it reaches 300 degrees.
-If the candy appears to separate (with a layer of melted butter on top) stir vigorously to make it come back together again.
-Watch the candy as it approaches 300, since it cooks quickly and can scorch at high temperatures.
+3. Continue to cook the candy, stirring frequently, until it reaches 300°F – 310°F. If the candy appears to separate (with a layer of melted butter on top) stir vigorously until it comes back together again.
+Watch the candy as it approaches 300°F as the candy can scorch quickly at high temperatures.

-• Once the candy reaches 300 degrees, remove from heat and pour it onto the prepared baking sheet.
-Use a spatula or spoon to spread the candy to an even thickness. allow the toffee to begin to set, then spray a knife with nonstick cooking spray and score the toffee into small squares or rectangles. allow the toffee to cool completely.
+4. Once the candy reaches 300°F – 310°F, remove it from heat and quickly stir in the vanilla.
+Pour the candy mixture onto the prepared baking sheet.
+Use a spatula or spoon to spread the candy to an even thickness. allow the toffee to begin to set, then coat the edge of a bench scraper with neutral oil and score the toffee into small squares (1 1/2" x 1 1/2") or rectangles (2" x 1"). allow the toffee to cool completely.

-• Once the toffee is cool, break it apart on the scored lines into small squares.
+5. Once the toffee is cool, break it apart on the scored lines.
 The toffee can be left plain, or dipped in chocolate.

 Add a Comment